This post covers things to do in January in Rome, updated for 2024.

 There’s plenty to see and do, and many of these activities are perfect for families with young children.
 During this event, you can expect a variety of processions, music, and other activities.

-One of the most common sights is a bonfire, as legend has it that he went to hell to steal the devil’s fire.
+One of the most common sights is a bonfire, as legend has it he went to hell to steal the devil’s fire.

 Among other things, Sant’Antonio Abate is known as the patron saint of domestic animals.
 In honor of this, a cardinal will hold a special event outside St. Peter’s Square where he will say a prayer and bless the animals.